-1. Position oven shelf at position B for small size roast (3 to 5 lbs.
-[1.3 to 2.3 kg]) and at position R for larger roasts.
+1. Position oven shelf at (B) position for small size roast (3 to 5 lbs.) and at (R) position for larger roasts.

-2. Check the weight of the meat.
-Place the meat fat-side-up or the poultry breast-side-up on roasting grid in a shallow pan.
+- 2. Check the weight of the roast.
+Place the meat fat-side-up or the poultry breast-side-up on the roasting grid in a shallow pan.
 The melting fat will baste the meat.
-Select a pan as close to the size of the meat as possible.
-(The broiler pan with grid is a good pan for this.)

-- 3. Turn the OVEN TEMP knob to the desired temperature (you may hear a slight clicking sound, indicating the oven is working properly).
+Select a pan as close to the size of meat as possible.
+(The broiler pan with grid is a good pan for this.) - 3.
+Turn the OVEN CONTROL knob to the desired temperature.
 See the Roasting Guide for temperatures and approximate cooking times. - 4.
-When roasting is finished, turn the OVEN TEMP knob to OFF and then remove the food from the oven.
+When roasting is finished, turn the OVEN CONTROL knob to OFF and then remove the food from the oven.